Reproducing Medium's image zoom

 Scale vertically:

-- get the minimum value between the image full height and the window’s
+- get the minimum value between the image full height and the window height

 - divide it by the image height

-- Get the final ratio: the smallest of these two is the one that fits both sides in the screen
+Get the final ratio: the smallest of these two is the one that fits both sides on the screen

 Translate